cba85/woocommerce-mondialrelay-demo/README.md

 # php -S 0.0.0.0:8080 -t web/
 ```

+A Procfile for Heroku and Dokku is included in the project.

 ## Settings

 1. Configure Wordpress.
 [Here are the steps for the demo website](#wordpress-configuration).